 There are two possible walking routes from Newton Abbot Railway Station to Gaia House:

 - Cyclists or walkers, especially for the muddy months, can follow small roads, using this Bing route (about 3.5 miles: 1 hour and 10 minutes) Please wear high visibility clothing, and watch for traffic.

-- Using mainly footpaths, for the dryer months (or for the hardier types), here are some directions (about 4 miles: 1 hour and 25 minutes):
+- WALKERS ONLY Using mainly footpaths, for the dryer months (or for the hardier types), here are some directions (about 4 miles: 1 hour and 25 minutes):

 - Leave the station, cross the road, turn right (West).

 - Walk down Queen Street past all the shops for about 0.5 miles.

 - When the road ends at the junction, turn left onto Courtenay Street, then straight on along the pedestrianised shopping area.

 - At the end of the pedestrianised shopping area, just before a clock tower, turn right down Bank Street (you pass a bookshop and the Country Table cafe on your right).